Fear & Loathing in Budgens

 Normally, I don’t take too much notice of what other people buy in supermarkets.
 Not since that time in France when I looked behind me to see some bloke putting his shopping behind my stuff on the conveyor belt and I sneeringly mumbled to myself “Oh, so you like that shit do you” when I saw he was buying UHT milk.
 Turned out he was American, not French, and therefore practically fluent in English.

-This time I couldn’t help myself.
-The entire content of Farrah Man’s shopping basket was full of small plastic bags that had a bright yellow sticker on them, indicating that each item was reduced massively to something like 12 pence each.
-This scenario was further complicated by his wallet bulging with enough cash to choke a donkey.
+The entire content of Farrah Man’s shopping basket was full of small plastic bags with bright yellow stickers on them, indicating that each item was reduced massively to something like 12 pence each.

 Something didn’t add up.